happner/happn-cluster/README.md

   * Connects to the Docker host fleet and executes the build steps in the playbook to build a Docker image
   * Starts a Docker container remotely (including environment variables to set things such as ports, cluster info etc.)

-* Commands run on the build server
+* Commands run on the build server when a repo change is detected:
  * Executing a playbook uses the following pattern:

   ```